Best practices for OSM tag standardization across regions Jump to heading

 }

-"""Stream an OSM extract, rewriting region-specific tag values to canonical
+"""Stream an OSM extract, canonicalizing region-specific tag values.

-equivalents. pyosmium primitives are immutable, so we materialise a new
+pyosmium primitives are immutable, so each element is re-emitted via

 """